 For tax years prior to 2018, Section 162(m) of the Internal Revenue Code generally disallowed an income tax deduction to public companies for compensation over \$1 million paid to certain executive officers; however, qualifying performance-based compensation was not subject to the deduction limit if certain requirements were met.
-On December 22, 2017, the U.S. federal government enacted the Tax Cuts and Jobs Act, which, among other things, eliminated the performance-based compensation exception under Section 162(m).
-As a result, the Company currently expects that, with respect to 2018 and beyond, any compensation amounts over \$1 million paid to any NEO will no longer be tax deductible unless grandfathered under the exception for pre-existing contractual arrangements.
+As a result of the Tax Cuts and Jobs Act eliminating the performance-based compensation exception under Section 162(m), the Company currently expects that, with respect to 2018 and beyond, any compensation amounts over \$1 million paid to any NEO will no longer be tax deductible unless grandfathered under the exception for pre-existing contractual arrangements.

-Compensation Committee Report
+Human Resources and Compensation Committee Report

-The Compensation Committee has reviewed and discussed the Compensation Discussion & Analysis with management, and, based on that review and discussion, the Committee has recommended to the Board of Directors that this Compensation Discussion & Analysis be included in this proxy statement.
+The Human Resources and Compensation Committee has reviewed and discussed the Compensation Discussion & Analysis with management, and, based on that review and discussion, the Committee has recommended to the Board of Directors that this Compensation Discussion & Analysis be included in this proxy statement.

-Robert E. Brunner (Chair) Manuel A. Fernandez Joseph W. McClanathan Jai Shah
+Robert E. Brunner (Chair) Mark A. Blinn Manuel A. Fernandez Joseph W. McClanathan Judy C. Odom Jai Shah